jboetticher/mrl-reverse/README.md

 2. User batches 2 xcm messages from parachain Y to Moonbeam:
     - Send asset X and xcGLMR to a MultiLocation Derivative Account (MLDA) on Moonbeam, using xcGLMR as the fee currency
     - Remote EVM call (by MLDA) that batches the following EVM actions:
-        - Approves Wormhole token bridge for use of asset X
+        - Approves xLabs relayer for use of asset X
         - Bridges asset X via token bridge
-3. Wormhole relayer sends the tokens to the destination chain
+3. xLabs relayer sends the tokens to the destination chain

 Interestingly enough, using xcGLMR solves the remote execution issue automatically.
-You can see this process in `withGlmr.ts`.
+You can see this process in `reverse-transfer.ts`.